cuba-platform/cuba-dnd/README.md

 }
 ```

-Launch and check:
+Launch the app and check:

 ![](/sreenshots/6-check-adding.png "Check adding components")

 Note that serial numbers are not assigned to dashboard components.
-Create next method to fix it:
+Create the method to fix it:

 ```Java
 public void updateDashboardComponents(DDVerticalLayout layout) {

 }
 ```
-Need to set value to all countLabel.
-For this goal it is necessary to get list of child dashboard components.
+We need to set values to all countLabel.
+To achieve this, it is necessary to get the list of child dashboard components.

 ```Java
 List<Component> components = new ArrayList<>(layout.getOwnComponents());